singnet/dev-portal/workshops/docker-snet/examples/00-build-and-deploy-singularitynet/index.md

 comments: true

 # Hero section
-title: Example 1: Build & Deploy
+title: "Example 1: Build & Deploy"
 description: This example shows you how to build and deploy different SingularityNET components from source.

 # extralink box